Botham Jean Scholarships

 Established by PwC to honor the life and memory of Botham Shem Jean, a 26-year old Risk Assurance Associate of PwC, Harding University Graduate and faithful member of the Church of Christ.
 College of Business Administration will give preference to student(s) who have identified themselves as members of a historically under-represented population, as defined by Federal guidelines, who demonstrate financial need based on the Federal Pell Grant guidelines and who are enrolled as full-time accounting majors at Harding University.

-To honor Botham and help generations of future students, give here.
+Give to honor Botham and help generations of future students:

 A Night of Praise, Remembrance and Unity

 On September 6, 2020, on the second anniversary of his death, our community gathered to remember Botham.